Alex-ABPerson/ProjectLatteLetsExploreWEB/README.md

+# THIS REPO IS OUTDATED - CHECK OUT THE NEW ONE https://github.com/ProjectLatte/Panda
 # Let's Explore Project Latté Website

 This is the official GitHub repository for Project Panda (The website portion of Project Latté).